 For over one hundred years, the CAA Ed Mirvish Theatre (as it is now known) has been at the centre of Toronto’s popular entertainment scene.
-With a two-tiered auditorium that can be configured into 2300, 1800, or 1200 seats, it is a perfect venue for everything from intimate plays to large-scale musicals.
+With a two-tiered auditorium that was completely renovated in 2021 and 2022 and with two seating configurations (1,600 and 2,000 seats), it is a perfect venue for everything from intimate plays to large-scale musicals.
 It is located at 263 Yonge Street (just below Dundas Street); the main entrance and box office are located at the rear of the building, at 244 Victoria Street.
-Patrons with tickets may use either entrance, however those who have difficulty with stairs should come to Victoria Street where there is elevator access to the main lobby, box office and Orchestra seating level.
+Patrons with tickets may use either entrance, however those who have difficulty with stairs should come to Victoria Street where there is wheelchair lift access to the main lobby, box office and Orchestra seating level.

 Venue Access Guides and Maps

 This majestic theatre has had many names since it first opened in 1920.
 It began life as the Pantages Theatre, named after the famous vaudeville circuit impresario Alexander Pantages.
 On December 6, 2011, it was renamed the Ed Mirvish Theatre in recognition of another great theatre impresario: Edwin “Honest Ed” Mirvish.
 Prominent members of the theatre world, as well as members from all levels of government, gathered together in recognition of his important contribution to the arts at a renaming ceremony.
 Notable guests included theatre stars Shirley Douglas, Louise Pitre, Michael Burgess and Camilla Scott, and Toronto Mayor Rob Ford, who proclaimed December 6 to be “Ed Mirvish Theatre Day”.